NICMx/Jool/docs/en/intro-xlat.md

 Most of the header translation is straightforward.
 For example, the IPv4 “Protocol” field is basically the same as the IPv6 “Next Header” field.
 IPv4 “TTL” is the same as IPv6 “Hop Limit,” etc. The only part where it gets tactical is the IP addresses.
 Largely, address translation strategies are what separate the different types of translators from the others.

-The IP translation mechanisms were all designed by the [_Internet Engineering Task Force_](https://www.ietf.org/) (IETF), and formally defined in several different [RFC](https://en.wikipedia.org/wiki/Request_for_Comments)s (which have been listed in their corresponding translators’ dedicated sections below).
+Most of the IP translation mechanisms were designed by the [_Internet Engineering Task Force_](https://www.ietf.org/) (IETF), and formally defined in several different [RFC](https://en.wikipedia.org/wiki/Request_for_Comments)s (which have been listed in their corresponding translators’ dedicated sections below).

 In general, there are three different basic types of IP translators: